Skip to main content

 Virus

-A type of malicious letter contains attachments or links to malicious files.
-If you clicked on such a link you can get viruses in your computer.
-Viruses can do different things with your computer.
-For example: register keyboard prints (your password).
+One type of malicious mail contains attachments or links to malicious files.
+If you clicked on such a link or opened an attached file, you could get a virus on your computer.
+Viruses can do various bad things to your computer, such as recording keystrokes (to record and steal your password).

 If this has happened, you should do as follows: